Static Phase Converter General Questions

 Can I use a static phase converter to make a rotary phase converter?

-Yes, a static converter would be the starting mechanism for a rotary converter.
-A motor starter and power factor capacitors may need to be added for better results.
+Yes, a static converter would be the starting mechanism for a rotary phase converter.
+A 3-phase motor starter and power factor capacitors may need to be added for better results.

 Mounting and Installation